Q: I don't live in Kansas or Wichita, can I still apply?

 Yes.
 The program in completely online.

 There is one practicum requirement in the program.
 Nursing Leadership Practicum for the Practicing RN is two credit hours.
 It is last course in the program and is taken the semester you graduate.
 The practicum will be arranged in an agency in your home state.

 Degree completion times vary from student to student.
-Standard time to complete the program is 18 months.
-Students can take up to six years to complete this program.
+Students can complete the program in three semesters or up to six years of part-time study.
 The amount of time it will take you depends on three factors:

 Many students proceed through the program at a rapid pace, don't assume doing so is easy.
 WSU programs are quite rigorous.
 A successful student will invest 12 to 18 hours per week, per class.
 Your pace is yours to determine.
 Your advisor can assist you in developing a personalized estimate of your time to completion.